Author: amand_r aka Hanukkah Harry

 Darius could have put it into perspective, though truthfully, he probably wouldn't have said anything that Duncan hadn't already known.
 That Methos and Joe hadn't already told him, that he hadn't already told himself.
 Did he need absolution from someone else?
 Maybe he wanted Darius to bless him, as if his forgiveness was more divine.

-He knew what Darius would have said about that
+He knew what Darius would have said about that.

 "You're the shaman; you'd know, right?" he ventured.

 Nutaaq snorted into his cup, but didn't look at Duncan.
 In fact, aside from a few curt glances, he hadn't really looked at him much at all.
 Once was unusual, twice was coincidence, and three times was Parcheesi, as Methos would have said.
 "Who told you I was a shaman?
-Do I look
+Do I look like a shaman?"

 Duncan shrugged, suddenly glad he hadn't unburdened his soul.

 "I'm a fisherman," Nutaaq continued before spitting on the ground.
 "That is, I was, before she died."
 He waved at Duncan's occupied hand.
 "Can't set foot on a boat now.
 Leastwise, one that goes out into the sea."